-The Holy Spirit is referred to in the Bible as "He," an evidence of His personal nature.
-Pronouns such as I, you, he, and she are used when speaking about persons.
-Such pronouns are also ascribed to the Holy Spirit.
-For example, Jesus speaks of the Spirit this way:
+The Holy Spirit is not presented in the Bible as an abstract force, power, or thing but as "He."
+This is one evidence that the HS is a personal being.
+When speaking about persons, pronouns such as you, he, I and she can be used-and personal pronouns are also ascribed to the Holy Spirit.
+For example, Jesus speaks of the Spirit as "Whom" and He."
+In John 16:13, Jesus says:

-When He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come... when the Helper comes, whom I shall send to you from the Father, the Spirit of truth, who proceeds from the Father, He will testify of Me (Jn 16:13, emphasis added).
+When He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come... when the Helper comes, whom I shall send to you from the Father, the Spirit of truth, who proceeds from the Father, He will testify of Me."
+Jesus' earthly mission is also portrayed as Spirit-initiated and Spirit-oriented.
+The